• Skip to primary navigation

 But now good quality sausages don't need to be pricked.
 In fact if you do prick them you might lose some of the precious juices inside which make them so tasty.

-Like all sheet pan dinners, this one is pretty flexible.
-I used Italian sausages.
-But it's just as good with regular pork sausages, bangers or even spicy Italian.
+Like all sheet pan dinners, this sausage sheet pan meal is pretty flexible.
+I used Italian sausage, but you can use any savory sausage.
+Try it with regular pork sausages, chicken sausage, turkey sausage or even spicy Italian.

-If you don't have butternut, any squash would work.
+If you don't have butternut, acorn squash or any squash would work.

-Peeled and cut up sweet potato would also be a great substitute.
+Peeled and cut up sweet potatoes would also be a great substitute.

-This meal is definitely satisfying enough to serve on it's own, straight from the pan!
+This meal is designed to be served on it's own, straight from the pan!
 If you want to add something more filling, this dish goes nicely with buttered pasta.

 Or for a lower carb option, mashed cauliflower is always a hit with sausages.
-A green salad with a simple vinaigrette would be nice too.
+A green salad with a simple vinaigrette would be nice too, try my Spinach & Arugula Salad, or this Easy Kale & Cannellini Bean Salad.

 What can you do with leftover Honey Mustard Sauce?